ang-des/portfolioAD/_portfolio/SQL Product Purchases.md

 LIMIT 10;
 ````

 14. Write a query that returns all the records of purchases where the buyer's first name starts with a capital "S".
-Sort the list by name.
+Sort the list by name.  <br><br>
 `````
 SELECT *
 FROM purchases